 In the 1980s and 1990s, baggy clothing was in vogue as was everything excessive, including hairstyles.
 Today, however, a more restrained fashion sense prevails.
 Trendy clothes fit more closely, giving you a slim stylish look.
 In contrast, baggy clothes – if you still wear them – give you an outdated and unkempt look.
 Worse still, they make you look like a clown.
 For this reason, empty them from your closet.

 #4: Don’t Wear Sweatpants Outside the Gym or Home

 They may be comfortable, but sweatpants shouldn’t be your everyday wear unless you work in a gym.
+You can never go wrong by adding gym joggers and pants to your closet, they are versatile.
 So when working out or jogging, wear them.
 When you come home from work, slip into them.
 After all, they’re more comfortable than any office attire.
 But forget about wearing them when you leave the house, even to go to the grocery store.

 #5: Don’t Wear Wrinkled Clothing

 Although baggy clothes look unkempt, they pale in comparison to wrinkled clothing.
 These leave the people crossing your path wondering.
 Did you sleep in your clothes?
 Or, did you just forget to iron them?
 Do you even own a flat iron?
 Or, is it a mirror you lack?
 Or, was there a blackout when you woke up, forcing you to leave the house without first ironing your clothes?
 And try as they may, they cannot answer these questions conclusively.
 So, they may eventually conclude you’re either untidy too lazy to iron.

 #6: Don’t Wear a Shirt Collar Over the Jacket